mathcoll/t6/README.md

 ```
 git clone https://github.com/mathcoll/Easy-IOT.git ./Easy-IOT & cd Easy-IOT
 npm install
+rename "settings-default_hostname.js" according to your server hostname and edit the file.
+rename "db-default_hostname.json" according to your server hostname.
 ```

 You can add the server running as a service, tested with Ubuntu and Debian: